decred/dcrbounty/src/content/en/scope/index.md

 **The following vulnerabilities are generally out of scope:**

+- The primary objective of this bounty program is to find vulnerabilities in software developed by Decred.
+Hence Infrastructure related vulnerabilities are out of scope unless they lead to critical exploit (RCE or similar).
 - Missing security best practices that do not directly lead to a vulnerability.
 - Insecure settings in non-sensitive cookies.
 - Vulnerabilities (including XSS) that affect only legacy browser/plugins.